SELab-2/OSOC-4/README.md

 ## Testing

 Tests are run automatically with github actions but can be run locally too.
 There is a seperate docker-compose file for the test containers so they won't interfere with the running containers for the development or production.
-The containers used for testing dont't map there ports to the host machine so they can't be accessed by the internet for security.
+The containers used for testing don't map there ports to the host machine so they can't be accessed by the internet for security.
 ```
 docker-compose -f test-docker-compose.yml up --build -d # this starts the test database and test redis server
 docker-compose -f test-docker-compose.yml run test-osoc-backend python -m unittest discover # This executes the python -m ... command in the backend container